psi4/psi4/doc/sphinxman/source/cfour.rst

   bases)

-* For the type of computation intended, find appropriate options at :ref:`Keywords <apdx:cfour>` which contains the same information as the `proper CFOUR options list
+* For the type of computation intended, find appropriate options at :ref:`Keywords <apdx:cfour>`.
+These keyword summaries contain the same information as the `proper CFOUR options list
   <http://slater.chemie.uni-mainz.de/cfour/index.php?n=Main.ListOfKeywordsInAlphabeticalOrder>`_
   plus notes on keyword relevance when run through |PSIfour|.
 Information